ermshaua/daproli/README.md

 # daproli
-The Data Processing Library (daproli) attempts to make data manipulation more declarative and beautiful.
+The Data Processing Library (daproli) attempts to make data manipulation more declarative.